Privacy Policy Cookie Policy Terms and Conditions

 This site contains product affiliate links.
 I may receive a commission if you make a purchase after clicking on one of these links (at no additional cost to you).

-Croatia became a popular tourist destination in the last years.
-Especially along the region along the Adriatic coast and the islands are popular summer destinations.
-Therefore, it becomes increasingly difficult to find a non-touristy place in Croatia.
-Where you can experience the authenticity of the country and culture.
+Croatia has become a popular tourist destination in recent years.
+Especially the region along the Adriatic coast and the islands are popular summer destinations.
+It has become increasingly difficult to find a non-touristy place in Croatia to immerse yourself in the culture and experience the authentic Croatia.

 Back in the days, Croatia was a popular Austrian and German family holiday destination.
 Prices were cheaper than in Italy.
 But Croatia soon caught up, the number of visitors and the revenues in tourism grew year after year.
 Tourism from other European nations and overseas arrived.
 That came so far that the authorities need to tackle it on the island Hvar.
 Here you will find advice on the proper rules of conduct, including fines for anyone who does not follow these rules.